ryceg/wedding/about.md

 ![Engagement pic](/assets/img/engagement.jpg){:.lead width="800" height="100" loading="lazy"}

 Before Claire graduated in November 2019, we had a frank discussion of whether we were going to take a gap year before pursuing further study, to travel Europe.
-I suggested we do it "as a honeymoon".
+I suggested we do it "as a honeymoon" instead.
 In February 2020, I proposed to Claire, and then in March, we decided that it was a jolly good thing that we didn't end up taking that gap year.
 {:.figcaption}